 8. Who is present in the OR?

-Dr. Chong, a surgical technician, a registered nurse, and a board certified anesthesiologist.
+Dr. Chong, a surgical technician, a registered nurse, and your certified anesthesiologist.
 Occasionally, a representative from an equipment manufacturer may also be present to provide technical assistance with specialized equipment.
 On occasion, a medical student may be present, but only to observe.

 9. How do you ensure I am fit for anesthesia?